MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 - Key: `SOFTWARE\Microsoft\EdgeUpdate\ClientState\{56EB18F8-B008-4CBD-B6D2-8C97FE7E9062}`
 - Key value: `BrowserReplacement`

    > [!IMPORTANT]
    > This key is over-written every time the Microsoft Edge Stable channel is updated.
-As a best practice, we recommend that you don’t delete this key to allow users to access both versions of Microsoft Edge.
+As a best practice, we recommend that you do not delete this key to allow users to access both versions of Microsoft Edge.

 ## How to enable a side-by-side experience with both versions of Microsoft Edge

-Installing the Stable channel of the next version of Microsoft Edge at system-level will cause the current version (Microsoft Edge Legacy) to be hidden.
-If you want to let your users to see both versions of Microsoft Edge side-by-side in Windows, you can enable this experience by setting the **Allow Microsoft Edge Side by Side browser experience** group policy to "Enabled".
+Installing the Stable channel of the next version of Microsoft Edge at the system-level will cause the current version (Microsoft Edge Legacy) to be hidden.
+If you want to let your users see both versions of Microsoft Edge side-by-side in Windows, you can enable this experience by setting the **Allow Microsoft Edge Side by Side browser experience** group policy to "Enabled".

-### To enable the side by side browser experience policy:
+### To enable the side-by-side browser experience policy:

+1. Install the Policy Definitions from [Microsoft](https://www.microsoft.com/en-us/edge/business/download)
+    - Set the build and platform as appropriate, and click to "Get Policy Files"
+    - Extract the Zipped files
+    - Copy msedge.admx and msedgeupdate.admx to the `c:\windows\PolicyDefinitions` directory
+    - Copy msedge.adml and msedgeupdate.adml (from the appropriate language directory) to the `c:\windows\PolicyDefinitions\{APPROPIATE LANUGAGE}` directory
-1. Open the Group Policy Editor.
+2. Open the Group Policy Editor (gpedit.msc)
-2. Under **Computer Configuration**, go to *Administrative Templates>Microsoft Edge Update>Applications*.
+3. Under **Computer Configuration**, go to *Administrative Templates>Microsoft Edge Update>Applications*.
+   > [!NOTE]
+   > If you do not see the Microsoft Edge Update available, verify that step 1 was completed correctly
-3. Under **Applications**, select "Allow Microsoft Edge Side by Side browser experience" and then click Edit **policy setting**.
+4. Under **Applications**, select "Allow Microsoft Edge Side by Side browser experience" and then click Edit **policy setting**.
-4. Select **Enabled** and then click **OK**.
+5. Select **Enabled** and then click **OK**.
+   >[!IMPORTANT]
+   >Setting this policy will set the followoing Registry Key

 > [!NOTE]
 > By default, this group policy is set to "Not configured", which results in Microsoft Edge Legacy being hidden when the new version of Microsoft Edge is installed.